 Lien: This is either a claim or a charge on a property for the payment of any debt.
 With an existing mortgage the lender has the legal right to take the title to the property in question if the mortgage payments are not made.

-Liquid Asset: This is a asset that can be easily converted into cash if it is not already a cash asset.
+Liquid Asset: This is an asset that can be easily converted into cash if it is not already a cash asset.

-Loan Origination: This is the process by which a loan is made, which is able to included taking a loan application, processing it and then underwriting it, then closing the loan completely.
+Loan Origination: This is the process by which a loan is made, which is able to include taking a loan application, processing it and then underwriting it, then closing the loan completely.